xataio/pgzx/README.md

 Postgres uses a [memory context system](https://github.com/postgres/postgres/blob/master/src/backend/utils/mmgr/README) to manage memory.
 Memory allocated in a context can be freed all at once (for example, when a query execution is finished), which simplifies memory management significantly, because you only need to track contexts, not individual allocations.
 Contexts are also hierarchical, so you can create a context that is a child of another context, and when the parent context is freed, all children are freed as well.

 pgzx offers custom wrapper Zig allocators that use Postgres' memory context system.
-The [pgzx.mem.createAllocSetContext]() function creates an [pgzx.mem.MemoryContextAllocator]() that you can use as a Zig allocator.
+The [pgzx.mem.createAllocSetContext][docs_createAllocSetContext] function creates an [pgzx.mem.MemoryContextAllocator][docs_MemoryContextAllocator] that you can use as a Zig allocator.
 For example:

 ```zig
     var memctx = try pgzx.mem.createAllocSetContext("zig_context", .{ .parent = pg.CurrentMemoryContext });